jiayihoffman/jiayihoffman.github.io/_posts/2025-05-26-SecurityRobot-Mapping.md

 ## Get to Know the SLAM Toolbox

 The Nav2 (Navigation 2) stack is a modular system that enables autonomous navigation for mobile robots in the ROS framework.
-The SLAM Toolbox, which stands for Simultaneous Localization and Mapping, plays a crucial role in the navigation stack and is part of ROS Navigation 2.
+The **SLAM Toolbox**, which stands for Simultaneous Localization and Mapping, plays a crucial role in the navigation stack and is part of ROS Navigation 2.

+The SLAM Toolbox is a 2D mapping and localization system based on LiDAR data and odometry.
+It is the first two steps of the Nav2 pipeline, which are:
+1. **Mapping**: generating and publishing the map of the environment
+2. **Localization**: using the saved map to localize the robot in the known environment
+3. **Planning**: computing the path from the current pose to the goal
+4. **Control**: following the path using velocity commands
+5. **Recovery**: handling failure conditions, such as scenarios where the robot gets stuck

 ### Mapping

-The SLAM Toolbox is a 2D mapping system based on LiDAR data and odometry.
-It enables the robot to generate a map of an unknown environment while tracking its position on that map in real time.
+The SLAM Toolbox enables the robot to generate a map of an unknown environment while tracking its position on that map in real time.
 SLAM Toolbox builds a 2D occupancy grid map using the robot's laser scans and motion data.

-Here is the kitchen map created by my robot, R4, as it circled the kitchen.
+Here is the kitchen map created by my robot, R4, as it circled the kitchen using the [Droid Vision app](https://apps.apple.com/us/app/droid-vision/id6737351549).

 <a href="/assets/slam/mapping.png" target="_blank">
   <img src="/assets/slam/mapping.png" />